 5. Con: It can be difficult to qualify for better terms

-If you have a lower income or a credit score under 650, it can be hard to qualify for a lender without a co-signer.
-Most lenders require proof of steady income that typically starts at around $20,000 annually.
+Qualifying for a lender without a co-signer can be hard if you have a lower income or a credit score under 650.
+Most lenders require proof of steady income, typically around $20,000 annually.
 While there are lenders that cater to borrowers with income, most still require a good credit score and relatively low debt-to-income ratio (between 30 and 36 percent).

-When looking for a loan that meets your needs, always consider the interest rates.
+Always consider the interest rates when looking for a loan that meets your needs.
 Loans that cater to borrowers with a less-than-stellar financial record often come with higher rates and less than optimal terms.
 Instead of borrowing a loan with non-competitive terms, take the time to conduct an audit of your budget.
 Look into your credit history and repayment trends to see what can be done to improve your creditworthiness.

 Most of your credit score is based on debt repayment, so prioritize paying down high-interest debt every month on time and if possible, in full.
 Making at least the minimum payment every month can substantially help improve your credit over time.